← Back to Blog

 It’s easier than ever in this day and age.
 Mobile apps, YouTube channels, self-help books, podcasts: all offer a wealth of tips and information on exercise programs for seniors.
 But without a plan, objectives and support, it’s hard to stick with it.
 Let us help — we can create a fitness plan that combines smart goals with the proper motivation to keep you on track.

 And physical fitness is only one part of aging gracefully.
 Proper nutrition, vibrant social connections, emotional resilience — all these play a part in lasting well-being.
-As a Life Plan Community, Regency Oaks offers a range of daily fitness and wellness programs for every dimension of your health.
-Speak to us at 727-330-2142 to learn how to get started.
+As a Life Plan Community, Regency Oaks offers a range of daily group and personal training fitness classes, and wellness programs for every dimension of your health.
+From health-prolonging exercises to nutritious meals prepared by trained chefs, we make sure to prioritize each resident’s health to the fullest.
+To learn more, call us at 727-330-2142, use our Community Assistant chat feature or contact us here.
+We’d love to show you around our community!